SSWConsulting/SSW.Rules.Content/rules/migrate-from-edmx-to-ef-core/rule.md

     public Task<int> SaveChangesAsync(CancellationToken ct = default) => _entities.SaveChangesAsync(ct);
 }
 ```
 :::

 ::: good
 Figure: Abstracting ObjectEntities behind an interface and use interface to reduce the amount of issues while migrating.
 :::

 ::: greybox
 NOTE: The changes made in this section are still compatible with .NET Framework, allowing us to deliver value to the clients while the above changes are made.
 :::

+## 2. Scafolding the DB

+Now that we abstracted access to the data, it's time to scaffold the DB.
+The easiest way to do this is by using [EF Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools).

 # Resources